 Step #4: Check for Compatibility

-Now comes the part where you check for errors on your staging site.
-What you’re looking for and what issues you might find can vary widely depending on your unique setup.
-However, here’s how we recommend you go about performing your test:
+Now comes the part where you check for errors on your end.
+The things you are looking for and what you might be able to find can vary extensively.
+It all depends on the unique setup that you have.
+However, here’s our recommendation for the order in which you perform the test:

-- Make your way through every page on your website, looking for any elements that have suddenly stopped working.
+- Make your way through each page on the site and look for elements have stopped working all of a sudden.

-- Check each plugin one by one to see to see if they are behaving as they should, one by one.
+- Check every plugin one by one and see to see if they behave as they should.

 true.
-It will display all the errors and warnings.
+It would display all errors and warnings.